-3.6.5 Activity Ban
+3.6.5.
+Activity Ban

-The school will observe a one-week moratorium on co-curricular and extracurricular activities before the trimester examinations.
-Exemption to the ban will not be readily granted and is subject to the approval by the Principal.
+The school observes a one-week moratorium on co-curricular and extracurricular activities before the start of the trimestral examination until the last examination day.
+Exemption to the ban shall not be readily granted and is subject to the approval by the Principal.
 Regular club meetings are not covered by this provision.